sagarjoglekar/academic-kickstart/content/home/about.md

 # Biography
 I am a Reserch Scientist at Nokia Bell labs, Cambridge UK, working with the <a href="http://social-dynamics.net/team.html">social dynamics team</a>.
 <p>
-My primary interests are complex networks and quantifying their emergent behaviours using the up and coming representation learning methods.
-My current projects deal with affective analysis of images and text for urban informatics, data driven measurements of social phenomenon and quantification of affective dimensions in online interactions.
+I am mainly interested in projects that deal with quantification of human processes from web scale data using methods from complex networks, machine learning and computer vision.
 <p>
-I was a King's India scholar at King's College London, and I worked towards my Ph.D. in computer science at Department Informatics, <a href="https://www.kcl.ac.uk/nms/depts/informatics/index.aspx"> King's College London </a>, under the guidance of <a href="http://www.inf.kcl.ac.uk/staff/nrs/">Dr. Nishanth Sastry</a>.
+I was a King's India scholar at King's College London, where I worked on my Ph.D. in computer science at the <a href="https://www.kcl.ac.uk/nms/depts/informatics/index.aspx">Department of Informatics</a>, under the guidance of <a href="http://www.inf.kcl.ac.uk/staff/nrs/">Dr. Nishanth Sastry</a>.
 <p>
-I have graduated with a Masters of Science (M.S.) degree from University of California at Santa Barbara majoring in signals processing and networks, and a Bachelors of Engineering (B.Eng) from University of Pune - India majoring in Electronics engineering .
+I have graduated with a Masters of Science (M.S.) degree from University of California at Santa Barbara - USA,  majoring in signals processing and networks, and a Bachelors of Engineering (B.Eng) from University of Pune - India, majoring in Electronics engineering .